Chesapeake & Coastal Service

 Annapolis, Maryland 21401

 The Department of Natural Resources administers several state and federal grant programs that support the general boating public in Maryland.
-Most of these grants are administered by the Chesapeake and Coastal Service, Center for Waterway Improvement and Infrastructure (the Center).

 In partnership with the University of Maryland’s Maryland Industrial Partnership Program (MIPS), the State funds Research & Development projects focused on developing technologies that reduce nutrient and sediment pollution into the Chesapeake Bay.
 For more information, e-mail Sarah Lane or call 410-260-8788.